 Rosh obtained his Bachelor of Science Engineering (1st Class Honours) from the University of Peradeniya, Sri Lanka in 1993 and his PhD in Coastal Engineering and Oceanography from the Centre for Water Research, University of Western Australia in 1998.
 Since then he has worked in the Academic and government sectors in Australia, USA and The Netherlands.

-To date, Rosh has published over 175 peer reviewed articles and delivered over 25 invited presentations around the world.
+To date, Rosh has published over 200 peer reviewed articles and delivered over 25 invited presentations around the world.
 He is regularly invited to provide expert advice on adaptation to climate change and coastal zone management by national and local governments and international agencies.
+Rosh is a corresponding member of the National Committee on Coastal and Ocean Engineering (Australia) and a Director of The National Think Tank on Blue Economy (Sri Lanka).

 T. Duong, R. Ranasinghe, M. Thatcher, S. Mahanama, Z. Wang, P. Dissanayake, M. Hemer, A. Luijendijk, J. Bamunawala, D. Roelvink and D. Walstra.
 2017.
 Assessing climate change impacts on the stability of small tidal inlets: Part 2 – data rich environments.
 Marine Geology, Vol 395, 65-81.